DataDog/integrations-extras/zebrium/README.md

 ### 2) Events and metrics integration

-Zebrium detection events and metrics can be sent to Datadog.
-You can visualize them any way you like (sample dashboard provided).
+With the integration, Zebrium detection events and metrics are sent directly into Datadog.
+You can visualize them any way you'd like (sample dashboard provided).
 This method should be used if you would like to customize how Zebrium data appears on your dashboards.

 ## Setup